Powder-Coated Doors and Drawer Fronts

 Powder coating is one the longest lasting finishes available, but until the last few years powder coating was used only on metal parts.

-We have perfected a process of applying powder coat on MDF (medium density fiberboard) that is as durable as metal, is less expensive and is perfect for home use.
-As a matter of fact, our unique process has been patented!
+We have perfected a process of applying powder coat on MDF (medium density fiberboard) that is as durable as metal, less expensive and perfect for home use.
+As a matter of fact, our unique process is patented!

 The result is parts that are just as durable as a metal ones, but without the high price or weight, and look better!

 Not all powder coating is created equal!